 It is common to deal with sleep problems, fatigue, and/or loss of appetite in later years and often they’re written off as causes of aging.
 Yet for around 8 million adults over age 65, these symptoms could be suggestive of mental illness.

-Mental illness in seniors is usually unnoticed, for a variety of reasons.
-For some, there’s a stigma that comes with admitting to and searching for help for mental and emotional concerns.
-For other individuals, the assumption is that the common outward indications of mental illness and aging go together and really should simply be accepted.
-And in some cases, mental illness signs mirror medication side effects.
+Mental illness in seniors usually goes unnoticed for a variety of reasons.
+A small percentage of adults age 65 and over who potentially have a mental illness actually receive treatment.
+There’s a stigma that comes with admitting to and searching for help for mental and emotional concerns.
+For some individuals, the assumption is that the symptoms of mental illness and aging go together so the signs are dismissed.
+In other cases, mental illness signs mirror medication side effects.

 - Personality or mood changes

-- Changes in desire for formerly enjoyed activities
+- Changes in the desire for formerly enjoyed activities

 - Sleeping too much or too little